getbannerman/babl/pages/templates.md

 # json = "{ "author_names": [\"Fred\", \"Vivien\"] }"
 ```

-BABL always performs checks to ensure that the data are serializable in JSON.
+BABL always performs checks to ensure that the data are serializable.
 The only serializable classes are:
 - `NilClass`
 - `TrueClass`
 - `FalseClass`
 - `String`
+- `Symbol`
 - `Numeric`
 - `Hash`
 - `Array`

-Note: a `Symbol` is **not** serializable.

 ## <a name="json_schema"></a>JSON-Schema